aniketshetty1nov/Database_Group_Project_Sem1/README.md

 Initial Setup with Docker:
 --------------------------
+docker-compose.yml - configuration files of Docker

+postgresql.env - consists of Username and password of postgrsSQL

-This document provides instructions on how to set up and run the project using Docker to manage PostgreSQL databases.
+Instructions on how to set up and run the project using Docker to manage PostgreSQL databases.
  *Docker Setup*:
    - Open a command prompt on Windows or a terminal on Mac.
    - Navigate to the project directory where the docker-compose.yml file is located.